-I was talking with a professional captain on the dock at our North Myrtle Beach marina.
-He casually commented that as we head north, the next 5 miles on the ICW was the most treacherous area on the entire waterway.
+Yesterday as I was talking with a professional captain on the dock, he casually commented that the next 5 miles north on the ICW was the most treacherous area on the entire waterway.

-The “Rock Pile” is a stretch of the ICW near Myrtle Beach where the channel was blasted out of solid rock, leaving sharp ledges on each side and at the bottom of the narrow channel.
-The ledges are underwater at most tide ranges, so they are mostly invisible and dangerous to boats even slightly out of the channel.
+The “Rock Pile” is a stretch of the ICW near Myrtle Beach where the channel was blasted out of solid rock, leaving sharp ledges on each side and on the bottom of the narrow channel.
+The ledges are underwater at most tide ranges, so they are mostly invisible and dangerous to any boat that is even slightly out of the channel.

 Meeting or passing another large boat or barge in the Rock Pile is very risky.
 To avoid that, we followed protocol and made this Securite radio call on channels 13 and 16 before entering the rock pile: